sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 ### Bonus part (fun!): using dmftar with remote servers
 This part explains a more advanced way of using archived data on the Data Archive in combination with the dmftar tool.

 The dmftar tool can be used in combination with the archive service without a mounted folder.
-In order to do so, for large datasets first key-based authentication needs to be set up between your computer system and the archive.
+In order to do so, for large datasets, first key-based authentication needs to be set up between your computer system and the archive.
 If you don't do this you possibly have to provide your password many times during a single run of the tool!

 **Task: Unpack the files from the dmftar archive `data-files-extract.dmftar` located on the archive service using the remote path `archive.surfsara.nl`**